 The Coney Island Mermaid Parade happens Saturday, June 18 2016, at 1pm.

 Where is the Mermaid Parade?

-The Mermaid Parade begins at Surf Ave and W 21st St, traveling along Surf Ave and the Boardwalk before ending at Steeplechase Plaza.
-For the best chance of getting a good spot, show up by 11am—or, if you’re willing to shell out $150, you can become a Coney Island USA member and snag a spot in the covered Judge’s Stands (on Surf Ave between W 19th and 20th Sts).
+The Mermaid Parade begins at Surf Avenue and W 21st Street, traveling along Surf Avenue and the Boardwalk before ending at Steeplechase Plaza.
+For the best chance of getting a good spot, show up by 11am.
+Or if you’re willing to shell out $150, you can become a Coney Island USA member and snag a spot in the covered Judge’s Stands.

 Want to participate?
-You’ve still got time: There are various registration levels—for families, “artsy marchers,” antique cars and more—and different fees apply for each one.
-All the details are available at Coney Island USA’s website—and be sure to stop by one of our favorite costume stores beforehand to get all the supplies you’ll need for a glitzy, glittery outfit.
+You still have time: There are various registration levels—for families, “artsy marchers,” antique cars and more—and different fees apply for each one.
+All the details are available at Coney Island USA’s website.
+Be sure to stop by one of our favorite costume stores beforehand to get all the supplies you’ll need for a glitzy, glittery outfit.

 Get the best views of the amazing costumes and floats at this year's Mermaid Parade with our handy map